Did you know farming is one of the most dangerous occupations in the United States?

 Most skin cancer is caused by too much exposure to ultraviolet light.
 This light occurs in tanning beds, some types of radiation, and direct sunlight.

-If your skin and hair is lighter, then getting skin cancer through direct sunlight is more of a threat.
+If your skin and hair are lighter, then getting skin cancer through direct sunlight is more of a threat.

 So how does a tractor canopy help protect from possible skin cancer?